Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Performance Evaluation and Comparison

 The goal of this section is to evaluate model performance in simulation.
 We use the initial and the optimal model from Example \exBiggerTaskSpaceNL \ of Section \ref{sec:model_optimization_examples}.
 The training task distribution of this model covers various turning rates, ground inclines and positive stride lengths, shown in Table \ref{table:task_space}.
 During performance evaluation (both \ref{env:trajopt} and \ref{env:simplified_cassie_sim}), we increase the task space size to two times of that of training stage in order to examine the optimal model's performance on the both seen (from training) and unseen tasks.

 To visualize the performance improvement, we compare the cost landscapes between the initial and the optimal model.
 For \ref{env:trajopt} and \ref{env:simplified_cassie_sim}, we first derive the cost landscapes of both models using the cost function $\tilde{h}_\gamma$ and then superimpose them in terms of cost ratio (i.e. ratio of \ref{case:optimal_rom}'s cost to \ref{case:initial_rom}'s cost).
 The cost landscape comparisons are shown in Fig. \ref{fig:cost_landscape_comparison_3d_task}.
 The red-blue color bar represents different levels of performance improvement in terms of $\tilde{h}_\gamma$.
 Green color corresponds to the tasks acquired by the optimal model (i.e. the task that the initial model cannot execute).
 Orange color corresponds to the task lost by using the optimal model.

-We see in Fig. \ref{fig:cost_landscape_comparison_3d_task} that the optimal ROM performs better than the LIP in all tasks shown in the figure (since the cost ratio is always smaller than 1).
-The maximum cost reduction is 30\% in trajectory optimization and 23\% in simulation.
-This means that Cassie is able to complete the same task with 23\% less joint torque in simulation.
+We see in Fig. \ref{fig:cost_landscape_comparison_3d_task} that the optimal ROM outperforms the LIP across all depicted tasks, as the cost ratios are smaller than 1, indicated by the color bar.
+In trajectory optimization, the maximum cost reduction is 30\%, occurring at a stride length of approximately 0.38 meters and a turning rate of 0.71 rad/s, indicated by the pink triangle in Fig. \ref{fig:openloop_cost_landscape_comparison_3d_task}.
+On the other hand, the maximum cost reduction in simulation is 23\%, observed at a stride length of approximately 0.02 meters and a -0.34 radians ground incline, indicated by the pink cross in Fig. \ref{fig:closedloop_cost_landscape_comparison_3d_task}.
+This reduction in cost implies, for instance, that Cassie is able to complete the same task with 23\% less joint torque in simulation.

 Besides the improvement in terms of cost ratio, we also observe in simulation that the optimal ROM gained new task capability (indicated by the green area).
 For example, Cassie is capable of walking 54\% faster on a slope of 0.2 radian when using the optimal ROM.
 Cassie also gets better in climbing steeper hills.
 At 0.1m stride length, Cassie can climb up a hill with 32\% steeper incline.
 Overall, the task region gained is much bigger than the lost in simulation.